Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 #### Media Enrichment [POST /enrichment-services/media-enrichment]

 ##### Input parameters

 This endpoint accepts the following parameters to enrich images:

-- domain: The domain for which enrichment is requested.
+- `domain`: The domain for which enrichment is requested.
-- config_version: The version of the configuration to be used.
+- `config_version`: The version of the configuration to be used.
-- images (up to 10): A list of image files to be processed by CHATGPT4 Vision.
+- `images` (up to 10): A list of image files to be processed by CHATGPT4 Vision.
 Classifier only considers the first image as it will be used only during ingestion.
-- feature sets: it will be a set of features including gpt4v, classifier and caching.
+- `features`: it will be a set of features including gpt4v, classifier and caching.
-    - cache
+  - `cache`
-        - enabled: A boolean flag indicating whether caching should be enabled.
+    - `enabled`: A boolean flag indicating whether caching should be enabled.
-        - key_format: a string to format the generated keys using domain, config version and hash of the images and feature collection.
+    - `key_format`: a string to format the generated keys using domain, config version and hash of the images and feature collection.
 For example, key_format can be set to `'{domain}-{config_version}-{hash}'`.
-        - expiry: a string in the format of `dd:HH:mm:ss` to provide an expiry time span in the document level.
+    - `expiry`: a string in the format of `dd:HH:mm:ss` to provide an expiry time span in the document level.
 If it is not provided as a part of the request, the cached item will be expired based on the time specified in the index collection level.
-    - classifier:
+  - `classifier`:
-        - enabled: A boolean flag indicating whether the classifier should be used.
+    - `enabled`: A boolean flag indicating whether the classifier should be used.
 Will be true for ingestion only for now.
-        - threshold: The threshold value represents the confidence score that we want to consider for the provided tags.
+    - `threshold`: The threshold value represents the confidence score that we want to consider for the provided tags.
 By setting a specific threshold, we filter out tags with confidence scores below that level, ensuring that only reliable predictions are retained.
 The value ranges between 0 and 1.
-    - mllm:
+  - `mllm`:
-        - enabled: A boolean flag indicating whether GPT-4 variant is enabled.
+    - `enabled`: A boolean flag indicating whether GPT-4 variant is enabled.
-        - prompt: The system message prompt to be used.
+    - `prompt`: The system message prompt to be used.
-        - detail mode: it can set to `low`, `high` and `auto` by default.
+    - `detail_mode`: it canbe set to `low`, `high` and `auto` by default.
 If you have any high resolution images (any image with any dimension higher than 512) and set the detail mode to `auto` or `high`, the cost and latency will be higher but gpt4v will provide a more detailed information.
-        - llm_kwargs:
+    - `llm_kwargs`:
-            - temperature: The temperature parameter for language model generation.
+      - `temperature`: The temperature parameter for language model generation.
-            - max_tokens: The maximum number of tokens for language model output.
+      - `max_tokens`: The maximum number of tokens for language model output.

 ##### Input sample

 ```json
 {
   "domain": "string",